GEO-BON/bon-in-a-box-pipelines/ui/BonInABoxScriptService/docs/DefaultApi.md

 import BonInABoxScriptService from 'bon_in_a_box_script_service';

 let apiInstance = new BonInABoxScriptService.DefaultApi();
+let type = "type_example"; // String | Script or pipeline
-let descriptionPath = "descriptionPath_example"; // String | Where to find the pipeline in ./pipeline folder. apiInstance.getPipeline(descriptionPath, (error, data, response) => {
+let descriptionPath = "descriptionPath_example"; // String | Where to find the step.
+For scripts, paths are relative to the /script folder.
+For pipelines, paths are relative to the /pipeline folder. apiInstance.getInfo(type, descriptionPath, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {